impatient0/a-zero/README.md

 ## Core Features

-*   **Core Data Models & Interfaces:** A stable, lightweight `a0-core` module provides shared, immutable data models and clear interfaces.
+*   **Command-Line Backtester:** A powerful and fast CLI tool to run your strategies against historical data and generate performance reports.
-*   **Realistic Backtesting Engine:** The `a0-backtester` library provides a robust engine for simulating strategies with support for trading costs (fees, slippage) and flexible position management (scaling in/out).
+*   **Declarative Strategy Definition:** Define complex trading strategies in simple, human-readable YAML files using a rules-based approach.
-*   **Core Data Models & Interfaces:** A stable, lightweight `a0-core` module provides shared, immutable data models and clear interfaces.
+*   **Realistic Simulation Engine:** A backtesting library with a portfolio margin model, trading costs (fees, slippage), and forced liquidation for margin calls.
 *   **Data Ingestion Utility:** A simple CLI tool for downloading historical K-line data from exchanges like Binance.
 *   **Pluggable Strategy Interface:** Define your trading logic by implementing a simple `Strategy` interface.
 *   **Clean, Modern Java:** Built with modern Java and a minimal set of dependencies, ready for integration with frameworks like Spring.